Wednesday, April 1, 1998

 There is nothing nosy about wanting to know who people are.
 It is natural and proper to want to know where people come from, what they do, what family they have, even how old they are.
 For years I have kept an old copy of Canadian Who’s Who handy and made regular use of it to fill in the background of people I have read about or run into or just heard mentioned but could not place.
 The earnestly casual manners under which people are introduced as Sue or Joe without even a surname to hang on to suppose that our mere humanity is all we need to know, while treating names like pets’ names, simply something to answer to.
 But we are constituted by every fact about us.
 If we can know some basic facts about each other, we can have a more genuine regard for each other than the abstract respect enjoined by modern correctness.

 Nor is there anything vain about making some basic facts about oneself publicly available.
 It is a courtesy to save people the trouble of piecing them together over time and to be open and direct.
 Perhaps in time most of us will have Web pages on the Internet.
 For now, for most of us, a telephone book listing is the extent of published information available.
 To get any more detail into a volume even the size of the Toronto telephone book requires a selection to be made.
 It is the job of a Who’s Who to collect the basic facts about those people who, because of their activity, we are likely to hear of and want to know something about.
 The Canadian Who’s Who does that job for Canada and does it pretty well.
 It is the only biographical reference book in Canada that is not restricted to some profession or calling and that does not charge for a listing or expect people it includes to buy a copy.
-Its limitations perhaps say more about Canadians than any failure of effort or judgment in the editors or staff as they undertake their massive task each year.
+Its limitations perhaps say more about Canadians than any failure of effort or judgement in the editors or staff as they undertake their massive task each year.
 Now that it is available on CD-ROM it is more useful than ever.
 Every library and most offices should have one.
 Individuals should save up and buy one every few years.
 They never lose their interest and your grandchildren will be grateful for their inheritance.

 The obvious test of any biographical reference work is who’s in and who’s out.
 With more than fifteen thousand entries, up from twelve thousand only six years ago, there should be room for anyone one might hear of.
 A conscious effort has been made since the University of Toronto Press bought the publication in 1978 to get beyond the politicians and businessmen who in the past made up the largest portion of the entries and to include artists, writers, scientists and sports figures.
 Despite the editors’ best efforts the list of prominent Canadians who are not in would be a long one.
 Not surprisingly, politicians are still well represented.
 The federal cabinet and party leaders, the premiers, are all there.
 But most members of parliament remain nobodies, though over eighty senators are in.
 Andrew Thompson is there, if not in Ottawa.
 He does not list his Mexican home.
 Perhaps Svend Robinson is the best known missing M.P.
 Ontario opposition leader Dalton McGuinty and NDP leader Howard Hampton are missing, though McGuinty’s predecessor Lyn McLeod, who always had a recognition problem, is in.